axelerant/testimonials-widget/readme.txt

 == Frequently Asked Questions ==

 = 1.
 How do I use the theme functions `testimonialswidget_list()` and `testimonialswidget_widget()`? =
-In your theme functions file, place code similar to the following for the configuration you need.
+In your theme `functions.php` file, place code similar to the following for the configuration you need.

 `
 <?php